 Skip to Content

-The EBS concurrency programs available within the Oracle EBS Connector allow you to use existing Oracle EBS concurrent programs to access Oracle EBS data and functions.
+The EBS concurrency programs available within the Oracle EBS connector allow you to use existing Oracle EBS concurrent programs to access Oracle EBS data and functions.
 This allows Jitterbit to populate Oracle interface tables, execute concurrent programs, and retrieve status information about the execution.
 This activity can be used to inspect the integration repository for the schema of the interface tables for the selected concurrent program(s), as well as the parameters required to execute the concurrent program.

 The concept and implementation of concurrent programs used here is specific to Oracle applications.
 You can learn more about implementing Oracle concurrent programs in Oracle EBS System Administrator's Guide - Defining Concurrent Programs and Requests.